 Days 12-14 – Ho Chi Minh/Saigon

 Finish your 2 week Vietnam itinerary in the only city to rival Hanoi in size.
-For Vietnamese history, it doesn’t get much better than Ho Chi Minh which is frequently referred to as Saigon: its official name until the war with America.
+For Vietnamese history, it doesn’t get much better than Ho Chi Minh City which is frequently referred to as Saigon: its official name until the war with the US and China.

 Things to do: